hearit-io/redis-channels/README.md

 ![NPM License](https://img.shields.io/npm/l/@hearit-io/redis-channels)
 ![NPM Downloads](https://img.shields.io/npm/dt/@hearit-io/redis-channels)

-Fast, reliable, and scalable channels implementation based on Redis streams.
+It is a fast, reliable, and scalable message broker implementation based on Redis streams.

-Suitable for IoT applications with a massive network traffic, pub/sub use cases or any implementation with multiple producers/consumers.
+Suitable for IoT applications with massive network traffic, pub/sub-use cases, or any implementation with multiple producers/consumers.

+Allows simple integration with SSE(Server-Sent Event)/WebSocket implementation.
+See our SSE Fastify based [example](https://github.com/hearit-io/fastify-redis-channels-sse-example).

+See a live SSE frontend implementation used in our `HEARIT.IO` project [here](https://app.hearit.io/static/app.hearit.io/push.mjs)

-Implements a possiblity to scale the message processing across different consumers, without single consumers having to process all the messages.
-A group of consumers (a team) can cooperate consuming a different portion of the messages form the same channel.
+Implements a possibility to scale the message processing across different consumers, without single consumers having to process all the messages.
+A group of consumers, working as a team, can cooperate and consume a separate portion of those messages from the same channel.

-Can be used with a single Redis instance and later updated easily to a cluster configuration without need of any application change.
+It can be used with a single Redis instance and later updated easily to a cluster configuration without the need for any application change.
 Under the hood [ioredis](https://github.com/luin/ioredis) is used as a client.

 Simple integration in web frameworks, already available plug-in [fastify-redis-channels](https://github.com/hearit-io/fastify-redis-channels#readme) for our favorite framework [Fastify](https://www.fastify.io/).
+See all step-by-step examples there.

 The implementation uses native Promises.

 Do you want your project to grow?
 Then start right from the begging.